jepoy92/refactoring/README.md

 Horiseon Refactoring Project

+Greetings and salutations folks!
+As the premiere html editor for Horiseon my duty was to streamline our landing page's code to improve our SEO as well as fix the syntax issues with the site.
+We aim to deliver the highest quality of digital marketing for our clients and wanted to bring our website inline with our company's goals.
+As such, this project was dubbed the "Horiseon Refactoring Project" and we are happy to share the changes we have made with our site.

-Greetings, as part of the Horiseon Refactoring project the following changes to the code were made:
+As part of the "Horiseon Refactoring project" the following changes to the code were made:

 - Optimized html tags to improve SEO
     - Edited the header div to use header tags and used the nav tag to streamline the site navigation tool